robertrumney/ik-tools/README.md

 - `OnAnimatorIK()`: a function that updates the position and rotation of the feet using IK based on the weight variables and the raycast hit information.

 Overall, this script provides a simple and effective way to implement IK for the feet of a humanoid character in Unity.
 It allows for realistic adjustments to the feet when walking on uneven surfaces, which can greatly enhance the immersion of a game or simulation.

+## License

+The `AdjustTerrainDetail` script is licensed under the MIT license.
+You are free to use, modify, and distribute the script as you see fit, subject to the terms of the license.

+## Copyright

+The `AdjustTerrainDetail` script is copyright © 2022 Robert Rumney.
+You are free to use the script without the need for attribution.

+## Contact

+If you have any questions, suggestions, or feedback about the `AdjustTerrainDetail` script, please don't hesitate to contact me.
+You can reach me at [robertrumney@gmail.com](mailto:robertrumney@gmail.com) or on [Twitter](https://twitter.com/rumnizzle).
+I would love to hear from you and see how you are using the script in your projects!